sudh-202/tms-next-fast/frontend/README.md

 - TypeScript for type safety
 - Tailwind CSS for styling
 - Responsive design
-- Authentication system
-- Task management interface
+- Task management interface with kanban-like status tracking
+- Project organization with custom icons and status tracking
+- Real-time notifications for task and project activities
+- Status filters and sorting options

 ## Connecting to the Backend